 The income from investments collected is based on the net profit of the subsidiaries that is eligible for distribution, which is, in turn, calculated based on the accounting standards set out in the German Commercial Code.
 The main difference between these standards and the IFRS accounting principles lies in the fact that, under IFRS accounting, the fair value principle has more of an impact than the cost principle does under HGB accounting.

 In the consolidated financial statements under IFRS, the properties are remeasured at periodic intervals.
 Under HGB, the fixed assets are stated at amortized cost, taking depreciation into account.
 The capitalization regulations in particular also vary.

 Expenses relate largely to personnel and administrative expenses associated with the management holding function, as well as to losses to be compensated for in connection with profit-and-loss transfer agreements.

-Purchased services, as a key component of the cost of materials, fell by € 7.0 million due to lower externally purchased services.
+Purchased services, as a key component of the cost of materials, increased by € 9.0 million largely due to higher internally purchased services.

-As in the 2018, 2019 and 2020 fiscal years, the dividend for the 2021 fiscal year, payable after the Annual General Meeting in April 2022, will again include the option of a non-cash dividend in shares, to the extent that the Management Board and the Supervisory Board consider this to be in the interests of the company and its shareholders.”
+As in the 2018, 2019, 2020 and 2021 fiscal years, the dividend for the 2022 fiscal year, payable after the Annual General Meeting in May 2023, will again include the option of a non-cash dividend in shares, to the extent that the Management Board and the Supervisory Board consider this to be in the interests of the company and its shareholders.

 Vonovia SE – Income Statement